sidpalas/devops-directive-website/content/posts/2020/02/hugo-and-caddy-on-gcp/index.md

 Either option would be fine, but option 1 is nice for a small site because it ensures the entire site and its dependencies are included within the container image.
 As the site grows, I may switch to storing the site files outside of the container image.

-Bundling the site files into the container can be accomplished with a 2 line dockerfile.
+Bundling the site files into the container can be accomplished with a 2 line Dockerfile.

 ```bash
 FROM abiosoft/caddy:1.0.3